jeffbski/wait-on/README.md

   Stability window, the time in ms defining the window of time that resource needs to have not changed (file size or availability) before signalling success, default 750ms.
 If less than interval, it will be reset to the value of interval.
+This is only used for files, other resources are considered available on first detection.

  -h, --help